-Records consist of legal documents, including decrees, stipulations, notices, and testimony; correspondence (1910-1917); estate accounts; notes by Langdon Cheves and others; printed material (bound in two volumes); and plats (oversized).
+Records consist of legal documents, including decrees, stipulations, notices, and testimony; correspondence (1910-1917); estate accounts; notes by Langdon Cheves and others; printed material (bound in two volumes); and plats of 49 Lots of Land Situated in Charleston, S.C.
+(See oversize box for Collections 152 and 153).